Arkansas weather is notoriously hard to predict. One day there’s sunshine; the next a tornado could be on the horizon.

 Sudden changes in weather are especially dangerous for drivers.

 1 out of every 5 vehicle accidents is weather-related, according to the National Highway Traffic Safety Administration (NHTSA).
 A “weather-related crash” is one that occurs in rain, sleet, snow, fog, or on slick pavement.
 Nearly 6,000 people will die in weather-related crashes each year.

 Many weather-related accidents are beyond your control, but by taking certain precautions while driving in inclement weather, you are more likely to arrive home safely.

 Given the choice between driving in rain or snow, which would you choose?

-If you chose rain, as so many of us would, you might be surprised to learn that you much more likely to have a wreck in rain than in snowy conditions.
+If you chose rain, as many of us would, you might be surprised to learn that you are much more likely to have a wreck in rain than in snowy conditions.
 Consider the NHTSA data: of all weather-related crashes, 17% occur when it’s snowing, 46% occur in rain, and a whopping 73% are caused by “wet pavement.”
 The main factor in weather-related crashes isn’t what’s falling from the sky, but what’s happening under your tires.